Skip to content

 Values Effect

 0-1s Fast jammer — almost no burn-through window.
-Very effective ECM.
+Very effective EA.

 1-3s Default — brief but meaningful burn-through opportunity.